StevenDeKeyser98/VecDep/README.md

 This R package gathers together several functions that can be used for copula-based measuring of dependence between a finite amount of random vectors.

-In particular, several estimation procedures are implemented for the class of phi-dependence measures, including Gaussian copula and hierarchical copula methods, as studied in
+In particular, several estimation procedures are implemented for the class of phi-dependence measures, including Gaussian copula and hierarchical Archimedean copula methods, as studied in

 De Keyser, S. & Gijbels, I. (2024).
 Parametric dependence between random vectors via copula-based divergence measures.
-Journal of Multivariate Analysis 203:105336. doi: https://doi.org/10.1016/j.jmva.2024.105336.
+Journal of Multivariate Analysis 203:105336. doi: https://doi.org/10.1016/j.jmva.2024.105336,

+and a semi-parametric meta-elliptical method and fully non-parameteric methods, as studied in

+De Keyser, S. & Gijbels, I. (2024).
+Hierarchical variable clustering via copula-based divergence measures between random vectors.
+International Journal of Approximate Reasoning 165:109090. doi: https://doi.org/10.1016/j.ijar.2023.109090.

+The latter reference also discusses an algorithm for hierarchical variable clustering based on multivariate similarities between random vectors, which is implemented in this R package as well.